agemagician/Ankh/README.md

+### Abstract

+Neglecting the limits of up-scaling protein Language Models (pLMs), we sought the limits of performance and optimization.
+Although the proportionality between the model size and the richness of its learned representations is validated, we prioritize accessibility and pursue a path of data-efficient, cost-reduced, and knowledge-guided optimization.
+Through over twenty experiments traversing masking, architecture, and pre-training data, we derive insights from protein-specific experimentation into building a model that interprets the language of life, optimally.
+This model, Ankh, is the first general-purpose pLM trained on Google’s TPU-v4 surpassing the state-of-the-art performance with fewer parameters (<10% for pre-training, <7% for inference, and <30% for the embedding dimension).
+Ankh excelled on a representative variety of protein structure and function prediction tasks.
+We further provide a generation analysis on High-N and One-N scales where Ankh succeeds in learning evolutionary conservation-mutation trends and introducing diversity while retaining key structural- functional characteristics.
+We dedicate our work to promoting accessibility to research innovation via attainable resources.

 This repository will be updated regulary with **new pre-trained models for proteins** as part of supporting **bioinformatics** community in general.